boristane/javascript30/README.md

 [Geolocalisation](views/day21.html)

 New skills:
-1. none:didn't complete as requires a macbook which I don't have
+1. none: didn't complete as requires a macbook which I don't have

 [Follow Along Links](views/day22.html)